-This year, as permitted by Canadian securities regulators, we are using "notice-and-access" procedures to deliver the Circular to both registered and non-registered shareholders.
-This means that the Circular is being posted online for you to access, rather than being mailed out.
-You will still receive a form of proxy or a voting instruction form in the mail so you can vote your Common Shares, but instead of automatically receiving a paper copy of this Circular, you will receive a "notice-and-access" notification with information about how you can access the Circular electronically and how to request a paper copy.
+As permitted by Canadian securities regulators, Urbana is using "notice-and-access" procedures to deliver the Circular to both registered and non-registered shareholders.
+This means that the Circular is being posted online for you to access, rather than being mailed to shareholders.
+Holders of Common Shares will still receive a form of proxy or a voting instruction form in the mail so such shareholders can vote Common Shares, but instead of automatically receiving a paper copy of this Circular, shareholders will receive a "notice-and-access" notification with information about how shareholders can access the Circular electronically and how to request a paper copy.
 Notice-and-access gives shareholders more options, substantially reduces our printing and mailing costs, and is environmentally friendly as it reduces paper and energy consumption.